Codimension two polar homogeneous foliations on symmetric spaces of noncompact type: Introduction

 Let $\Phi\subseteq\Lambda$ be a subset of simple roots.
 Then $\Phi$ determines a so-called parabolic subgroup $Q_\Phi$ with Langlands decomposition $Q_\Phi=M_\Phi A_\Phi N_\Phi$, where $M_\Phi$ is reductive, $A_\Phi$ is abelian, and $N_\Phi$ is nilpotent.
 The totally geodesic submanifold $B_\Phi=M_\Phi\cdot o$ is a symmetric space of noncompact type of rank $\lvert\Phi\rvert$ that is called the boundary component associated with $\Phi$.
 If $H_\Phi$ is a subgroup of the isometry group of $B_\Phi$, then $H_\Phi A_\Phi N_\Phi$ induces an isometric action on $M$.
 We call this action the canonical extension of the isometric action on the boundary component $B_\Phi$ to the symmetric space $M$.
 See~\cite{BerndtTamaruC1} for further details.

 The main result of this paper is the following:

-\begin{thmx} Every codimension two polar nonhyperpolar homogeneous foliation on $M$ is orbit equivalent to the canonical extension of a codimension two polar nonhyperpolar homogeneous foliation on a boundary component of rank one in $M$. \end{thmx}
+\begin{thmx} Let $M$ be a connected irreducible Riemannian symmetric space of noncompact type.
+Every codimension two polar nonhyperpolar homogeneous foliation on $M$ is orbit equivalent to the canonical extension of a codimension two polar nonhyperpolar homogeneous foliation on a boundary component of rank one in $M$. \end{thmx}

 More explicitly, we prove: